Our cookies

 Useful link: O2's guide to all their network features

-Our verdict on network features:
+Our verdict on overall network experience:

-Minor win for O2
+Slight win for O2

 Compare pricing and deals